 the date the office of the Music Industry Director becomes vacant in accordance with clause 27.

-In the event of a vacancy under clause 24(3)(g)(ii) or (iii) the Board may, by a majority vote, appoint a replacement Director to fill the causal vacancy.
+In the event of a vacancy under clauses 24(3)(d), 24(3)(g)(ii) or 24(3)(g)(iii), the Board may, by a majority vote, appoint a replacement Director to fill the casual vacancy.
 A replacement Director holds office until the next annual general meeting.

 A retiring Music Industry Director will be eligible for re-appointment for successive terms but a Music Industry Director who has held office for a continuous period of 6 years or more may only be re-appointed by a special resolution of the Music Industry Members.